akimabs/artha/readme.md

 - 🐙 [Get it on GitHub](https://github.com/namalu/artha) – manual build from source
 - 📦 F-Droid / IzzyOnDroid (coming soon)
 - 📱 Requires Android 8.0+ (API 26+)

 ---

+## 🌐 Localization

+Artha supports multiple languages:
+- 🇬🇧 English (default)
+- 🇮🇩 Indonesian

+The app automatically uses your device's language settings.
+If your language isn't supported, it will fall back to English.

+---